sbunivedu/os_course/explore_man_pages.md

    - Find a function related to **memory allocation**.

 3. Reflections:
-   - What function is used for allocating dynamic memory?
+   - Quesiton 3: What function is used for allocating dynamic memory?
-   - Find its manual page and check the return type.
+   - Question 4: Find its manual page and check the return type.

    ```sh
    man 3 malloc